clipedge/examples/README.md

 # Examples

-A place to start consolidating code i have written/collected.
-This is a work in progress.
+A place to consolidate code i have written/collected.

 * ansible
 * c